Background pattern

 • chronic respiratory problems

-• if you have or have had psoriasis (a skin disease characterized by pink scaly patches)
+• if you have or have had psoriasis (a skin disease characterized by scaly pink patches)

-If you have severe kidney problems, do not take Nebivolol to treat heart failure and consult your doctor.
+If you have severe kidney problems, do not take Nebivolol to treat your heart failure and consult your doctor.

 This treatment should not be stopped abruptly, unless clearly indicated and evaluated by your doctor (see section 3).